 Getting to Orlando is quick and easy — particularly when arriving by air.
-Our primary gateway, Orlando International Airport (MCO), has been ranked No. 1 in its class by J.D.
-Power & Associates for two straight years based on overall customer satisfaction, and it never stops improving, including recent updates to its ticketing and baggage-handling systems.
+Our primary gateway, Orlando International Airport (MCO), is J.D.
+Power & Associates’ No. 1 mega airport in the southeastern U.S. for customer satisfaction.
+It also never stops improving, including recent updates to its ticketing and baggage-handling systems.
 But no matter how travel, you’ll have no problem getting here, and a wealth of transportation services are available to help you explore to your heart’s content once you’ve arrived in Orlando.

 Explore Transportation in Orlando

 Located approximately 20 minutes from International Drive — the heart of our tourism district — Orlando International Airport (MCO) works with more than 40 scheduled airlines to provide nonstop service from over 150 international and domestic destinations.
 What’s more, airfares at MCO are among the lowest of the 50 largest airports in the U.S.

 Also servicing the area is Orlando Sanford International Airport (SFB).
 It’s located 18 miles northeast of Orlando, approximately 45 minutes from our tourism district.
 If you prefer rail travel, Amtrak provides service via its station in downtown Orlando, and Orlando’s commuter rail service, SunRail, connects key cities along our main corridor.
 In the coming years, Virgin Trains and the Florida High Speed Corridor will bring express-rail service to Orlando.